-Iredell County has a total of 49 schools, two public school districts—Iredell-Statesville Schools and Mooresville Graded School District—plus several private and charter schools.
+Iredell County has a total of 51 public schools, two public school districts—Iredell-Statesville Schools and Mooresville Graded School District, serving 30,343 students.
+In addition, there are 13 private schools, serving 1,325 private students.
+96 percent of all K-12 students in Iredell County are educated in public schools (compared to the NC state average of 93 percent).
 Both public school systems have received state and national recognition for quality education.
 To read the NC School report cards click here.

 Iredell Educational Performance Indicators

 Iredell County dashboard for myFuture NC shows the County’s progress toward the state’s overall 2030 goal for postsecondary educational attainment, as well as 18 educational performance indicators.

 Iredell County is preparing our future generations for success by committing to and investing in our education system.
 Career awareness and pathway development is a priority for our community.

 Apprenticeship 2000, Iredell-Statesville Schools & Mooresville Graded Schools

 Apprenticeship 2000 is an apprenticeship partnership located in the region.
 Apprenticeship 2000 offers technical career opportunities to high school students and full-time employment after graduation.
 For more information or to join the company partnership: http://apprenticeship2000.com/zwp/

 Apprenticeships & Internships available at Mooresville Graded School District & Iredell-Statesville Schools